 Our incentive compensation plans are designed to reward officers and other key associates for the attainment of financial results and other strategic benchmarks specific to each person's individual goals.
 Incentive compensation objectives are designed to encourage responsible and profitable growth.

-The 2003 Management Incentive Compensation Plan (MIP) was approved by the Company's stockholders.
-The MIP was designed to comply with the performance criteria contained in the Internal Revenue Service ("IRS") Section 162(m) regulations allowing for deductibility of compensation as described herein.
-During 2006, the Company's Named Executive Officers participated in the MIP.
+The 2003 Executive Management Incentive Plan was designed to comply with the performance criteria contained in the Internal Revenue Service ("IRS") Section 162(m) regulations allowing for deductibility of compensation as described herein.
+The 2003 Plan was approved by the Company's stockholders and expired at the end of 2007.
+During 2007, the Company's Named Executive Officers participated in the 2003 Management Incentive Plan.